veyyz/application-security-lab/README.md

 ```

 ```
-Submit a screenshot of your codespace (including code changes and your terminal) and submit to Moodle!
+Extra Credit #2: Submit a screenshot of your codespace (including code changes and your terminal) and submit to Moodle!
 ```

 # 🥳 You just learned how to: